kragen/derctuo/markdown/scribal-basic.md

 Much of the language design is aimed at pretty high and highly-predictable efficiency with a simple compiler: stack discipline for variable storage, limited pointers, no records, and so on.
-But it seems that if you're going to make the language stringly-typed like Tcl, you're going to have to do some type inference to figure out which variables are really numbers.
+But it seems that if you’re going to make the language stringly-typed like Tcl, you’re going to have to do some type inference to figure out which variables are really numbers.
 This is going to be complicated by pervasive mutability and call-by-reference, since potentially any function you call with a variable could change the type of that